-Assistant Professor, Division of Bioengineering and Department of Surgery, National University of Singapore
+Assistant Professor, Department of Biomedical Engineering and Department of Surgery, National University of Singapore

 Interaction of adult and embryonic stem cells with nanotopography; Nanotopography induced differentiation of adult and embryonic stem cells for neural, cornea and vascular tissue engineering; Regulation of stem cells lineage commitment and differentiation; Biomaterial approach to study ex-vivo stem cell expansion

 Stem cells hold great potential in tissue engineering whereby diseased or damaged tissue can be regenerated through a selective yet intricate combination of scaffold, growth factors and cells.
 The success of tissue engineering approaches however, relies upon a systematic regulation of stem cell growth and differentiation in vitro for a viable and ready cell source.
 In contrast to classical regulation of stem cell fate using chemical modulators, physical attributes of the extracellular matrix has been shown to be crucial mediators of stem cell fate.
 Using cellular differentiation as a model, we seek to understand the molecular basis of stem cells’ ability to sense the extracellular architecture and the transmission of these mechanical signals into a lineage regulation mechanism.
 These findings will be instrumental in efficient stem cell fate regulation and also understanding diseases involving mechanical dysfunction, some of which includes cancer and genetic malformations.